-Decide which file groups or subgroups you do not need to support your system.
-The VMSTAILOR program displays step-by-step instructions that are easy to follow.

-VMSTAILOR displays the names of the files it deletes.
+- 4 Decide which file groups or subgroups you do not need to support your system.
+The VMSTAILOR program displays step-by-step instructions. - 5 VMSTAILOR displays the names of the files it deletes.
 After it finishes, AUTOGEN runs automatically to make the adjustments that are necessary after system files are deleted.

-Note: You can use VMSTAILOR at any time to delete or add groups of VMS files to the system disk.
+AUTOGEN also reboots the system. - Note: You can use VMSTAILOR at any time to delete or add groups of VMS files to the system disk.
 After adding files to the system disk, you should apply any updates that affect them.